 - Partial funding to projects is an option;

 - Projects that have sought other forms of funding may receive special consideration;

 - An application for reimbursement of funds is not guaranteed and will be granted only under exceptional circumstances;

 - Please submit a complete proposal, including photocopies, pictures and a full list of specifications when necessary;

 - Please calculate all related charges into the total amount being requested.
-The following charges tend to be forgotten and can often increase the cost of a project significantly: applicable taxes (HST), any shipping & handling charges, approximate customs/duty charges, and the approximate number of UWO parking passes needed for your guest artists (so we can plan to order and have those available as needed);
+The following charges tend to be forgotten and can often increase the cost of a project significantly: applicable taxes (HST), any shipping & handling charges, approximate customs/duty charges, and the approximate number of Western University parking passes needed for your guest artists (so we can plan to order and have those available as needed);

 - The fund will attempt to sponsor a variety of projects effective in the short and long term;

 - The fund will support a wide diversity of projects and aim to benefit the interests of all undergraduate music students;

 - Unsuccessful applicants are encouraged to re-apply during any later round of Gift Fund.